cds-snc/exploration-documentation/ProcessDocumentation.md

 For a detailed overview of how an Exploration works, see our [Exploration Sprint Guide](https://github.com/cds-snc/exploration-documentation/blob/main/ExplorationSprintGuide.md).

 ## Table of contents
-- Why Exploration?
+- Why we do Explorations
-- How we developed it
+- How we developed the service
+- How we named the service: What's in a name?
 - What is an Exploration?
 - How we iterated on Explorations
 - Learnings to Date

-## Why Exploration
+## Why we do Explorations

 ### The problem: Partnership challenges